 In Phase 1, teams will submit designs for batteries, including descriptions, technical specifications, intended applications, and impacts.
-Up to six winning teams will each receive a $75,000 cash prize, and performance and safety testing services with DOE national laboratories.
+Up to eight winning teams will each receive a $75,000 cash prize, and performance and safety testing services with DOE national laboratories.

 The winning submission will be teams that have:

 - Problem-solution fit.
 The Teams will have developed prototype-ready designs that can be integrated into a real-world device to improve their performance, safety, and/or recyclability in an impactful way.

 - Team capabilities.
 The Teams will have formed a strong team capable of accomplishing prototyping, testing, and commercialization of the submitted design.

 - Network Engagement.
 The Teams will have cultivated relationships with members of the American-Made Network and/or other entities to maximize the likelihood of creating viable businesses based on their proposed designs and enhance the quality of their submission packages.

 In Phase 2, open only to winning teams from Phase 1, competitors will submit technical data from battery testing prototypes of their winning designs, along with techno-economic analyses and business plans, as well as letters of support from potential commercial partners, if available.
 At the end of Phase 2, one winning team will receive $300,000 in cash, and up to two runners up will receive $175,000 in cash each.

 The winning submission will come from the team that demonstrates:

 - Prototype performance.The team will have met or exceeded the prototype's performance goals described in Phase 1, based on submitted testing data.